mmuratarat/mmuratarat.github.io/_pages/faq.md

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/two-way+manova.png?raw=true)

+**NOTE** The Kruskal-Wallis H test is a non-parametric test that is used in place of a one-way ANOVA.
+Besides, ANOVA can also be used for repeated measures.
+The Friedman test is a non-parametric alternative to ANOVA with repeated measures .No normality assumption is required.

 **Assumptions for ANOVA**

 * The population from which samples are drawn should be normally distributed (can be tested using histograms, the values of skewness and kurtosis, or using tests such as Shapiro-Wilk or Kolmogorov-Smirnov).
 If it is violated: you can (1) transform your data using various algorithms so that the shape of your distributions become normally distributed or (2) choose the nonparametric Kruskal-Wallis H Test which does not require the assumption of normality.